wakandaswap/wakanda-subgraph/README.md

 ## Example Queries

-### Querying Aggregated PantherSwap Data
+### Querying Aggregated WakandaSwap Data

-This query fetches aggregated data from all PantherSwap pairs and tokens, to capture activity throughout the entire protocol.
+This query fetches aggregated data from all WakandaSwap pairs and tokens, to capture activity throughout the entire protocol.

 ```graphql
 {